Faculty of Medicine

 Midterm tests consist of four theoretical questions (10 points each) and four problems (calculations; 10 points each).
 The material of midterm I covers that of lectures delivered in the first 5 weeks, while midterm II is based on the lecture material of weeks 6-12.
-Midterm tests will be marked by your own lab teacher with 1, 2, 3, 4 or 5.
+Midterm tests will be marked by your own lab teacher.

 Grading of midterms:

 41 – 50 points: 2 (pass)

 Passing both midterms is a prerequisite for acknowledgement of the semester.
 Failed midterms might be retaken twice at your own lab teacher.
 Retakes cannot be performed later than 14th December.

 Only those students who have fulfilled both acknowledgement criteria, thus obtained an official electronic Neptun signature, are entitled to sit for the semifinal exam.